 - Open up Silhouette Studio.

-- Then, select the design file you would like to cut out.
+- Select the design file you would like to cut out.

-- Next, under the Trace Method section on your right sidebar click the “Trace” button.
+- Under the Trace Method section on your right sidebar click the “Trace” button.

-- Then, click on your design again and drag your image to the right.
+- Click on your design again and drag your image to the right.
 You should see your original design, and then also a red outline (the cut version) of it as well.
 Delete the original.

-- 1.)
-You can right click on your design and click “Flip Horizontally” OR 2.)
-Click on the “Open the Replicate Window” tab/icon and click either “Mirror Right” or “Mirror Left”.
+- 2) Click on the “Open the Replicate Window” tab/icon and click either “Mirror Right” or “Mirror Left”.